Skip to main content

 boolean

-If true, this field is visible by default in audit UIs.
+If true, this field is shown by default in the Secure Audit Log Viewer UI

 string